mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 ### Model Poisoning

  Adversaries can train machine learning that are performant, but contain backdoors that produce inference errors when presented with input containing a trigger defined by the adversary.
-A model with a backdoor can be introduced by an innocent user via [ML Supply Chain Compromise](/techniques/T1195/004) or can be a result of [Data Poisoning](/techniques/A0011).
-This backdoored model can be exploited at inference time with an [Attack on ML model integrity](/techniques/A0003)
+A model with a backdoor can be introduced by an innocent user via a [pre-trained model with backdoor](#Pre-Trained-Model-with-Backdoor) or can be a result of [Data Poisoning](#Data-Poisoning).
+This backdoored model can be exploited at inference time with an [Evasion Attack](#Evasion-Attack)

 ### Data Poisoning

  Adversaries may attempt to poison datasets used by a ML system by modifying the underlying data or its labels.
 This allows the adversary to embed vulnerabilities in ML models trained on the data that may not be easily detectable.
 The embedded vulnerability can be activated at a later time by providing the model with data containing the trigger.
-Data Poisoning can help enable attacks such as [ML Model Evasion](/techniques/A0012) and [ML Model Integrity Attacks](/techniques/A0002).
+Data Poisoning can help enable attacks such as [ML Model Evasion](#Evasion-Attack).

 ### Tainting Data from Acquisition - Label Corruption